Roout/acst/README.md

 ## Propose

-1. To be used as template for simple testing of different configurations
+1. To be used as template for testing different configurations

 2. Test interaction of multiply sockets (from client) with one server.
 This is just a simplified test model for highload cup.